pungvincent/ESP32-Chess-Clock/README.md

 ## Future improvement

+- change the timer count
+- add an incremental rotary encoder
+- make a menu
-- add a second display for each player
+- add a buzzer
-- Make the digits bigger

 # Resources